websanco/liferay-learn/docs/commerce/latest/en/account-management/commerce-roles-and-permissions/pricing-permissions-reference-guide.md

 Pricing applications reference <!--w/c--> the following resources:

-* **Commerce Price List** (listed under Price Lists and Product Groups): Price Lists are entities that store price entries for Product SKUs.
-This includes both Base Price Lists and custom Price Lists. <!--does this also include promotions?--> Each list is linked to a single Catalog and has the following configuration options: currency, priority, schedule, eligibility, and price modifiers.
-See [Creating a Price List](../../managing-a-catalog/managing-price/creating-a-price-list.md) for more information.
+**Commerce Price List** (listed under Price Lists and Product Groups): Price Lists are entities that store price entries for Product SKUs.
+This includes both Base Price Lists and custom Price Lists.
+Each list is linked to a single Catalog and has the following configuration options: currency, priority, schedule, eligibility, and price modifiers.
+See [Creating a Price List](../../managing-a-catalog/managing-price/creating-a-price-list.md) for more information. <!--Does Commerce Price List include Promotions?-->

-* **Commerce Discount** (listed under Discounts and Product Groups): Discounts are entities used to modify prices.
+**Commerce Discount** (listed under Discounts and Product Groups): Discounts are entities used to modify prices.
 They are configured to target the price of Products, Shipments, Subtotals, Totals, or Product Groups.
 When applied, it modifies the best applicable price for a customer, whether unit or promo.
 See [Introduction to Discounts](../../promoting-products/introduction-to-discounts.md) for more information.

-* **Commerce Product Group** (listed under Product Groups): Product Groups are entities for grouping related Products in order to apply Price Lists and Discounts to them.<!--accurate?--> See [Introduction to Product Groups](../../promoting-products/introduction-to-product-groups.md) for more information.
+**Commerce Product Group** (listed under Product Groups): Product Groups are entities for grouping related Products in order to apply Price Lists and Discounts to them.
+See [Introduction to Product Groups](../../promoting-products/introduction-to-product-groups.md) for more information.

 All resources connected to Pricing applications have the following permissions: